Asqatasun/Asqatasun/documentation/en/50_Administrator_doc/Crawler_management.md

 You may need to bypass these rules.
 This is not a good practice and is **not recommanded**.
 But if you absolutely need it, you will have to do the following.

-1. From your webapp directory (typically `/var/lib/tomcat7/webapps/asqatasun` on Ubuntu 14.04), modify the file `WEB-INF/conf/crawler/asqatasun-crawler-beans-site.xml`
+1. From your webapp directory (typically `/var/lib/tomcat8/webapps/asqatasun`), modify the file `WEB-INF/conf/crawler/asqatasun-crawler-beans-site.xml`
 2. Locate the entry `<bean id="metadata" class="org.archive.modules.CrawlMetadata" autowire="byName">`
 3. Add underneath the property `<property name="robotsPolicyName" value="ignore"/>`